Minimmit: Fast Finality with Even Faster Blocks: The formal specification

-\textbf{New nullifications and notarizations}.
-Processors will be required to forward on all newly received nullifications and notarizations.
-To make this precise, we must specify what is to count as a `new' nullification/notarization.
-At timeslot $t$, $p_i$ regards a nullification $N\subseteq \mathtt{S}$ for some view $v$ (not necessarily equal to $\mathtt{v}$) as \emph{new} if: \begin{itemize} \item $\mathtt{S}$ (as locally defined) did not contain a nullification for view $v$ at any smaller timeslot, and; \item $N$ is lexicographically least amongst nullifications for view $v$ contained in $\mathtt{S}$. \end{itemize} At timeslot $t$, $p_i$ regards an $M$-notarization $Q\subseteq \mathtt{S}$ for block $b$ as new if: \begin{itemize} \item $\mathtt{S}$ did not contain an M-notarization for $b$ at any smaller timeslot, and; \item $Q$ is lexicographically least amongst M-notarizations for $b$ contained in $\mathtt{S}$. \end{itemize} Similarly, $p_i$ regards an L-notarization $Q\subseteq \mathtt{S}$ for block $b$ as new if the two bullets above hold with `M-notarization' replaced by `L-notarization'.
+\textbf{New nullifications and notarisations}.
+Processors will be required to forward on all newly received nullifications and M-notarisations.
+To make this precise, we must specify what is to count as a `new' nullification/notarisation.
+At timeslot $t$, $p_i$ regards a nullification $N\subseteq \mathtt{S}$ for some view $v$ (not necessarily equal to $\mathtt{v}$) as \emph{new} if: \begin{itemize} \item $\mathtt{S}$ (as locally defined) did not contain a nullification for view $v$ at any smaller timeslot, and; \item $N$ is lexicographically least amongst nullifications for view $v$ contained in $\mathtt{S}$. \end{itemize} At timeslot $t$, $p_i$ regards an $M$-notarisation $Q\subseteq \mathtt{S}$ for block $b$ as \emph{new}\footnote{Since it is not necessary for liveness, our pseudocode does not require processors to forward L-notarisations.
+One could also require processors to forward L-notarisations, and the proofs of Section \ref{analysis} would go through unchanged.} if: \begin{itemize} \item $\mathtt{S}$ did not contain an M-notarisation for $b$ at any smaller timeslot, and; \item $Q$ is lexicographically least amongst M-notarisations for $b$ contained in $\mathtt{S}$. \end{itemize}

 For ease of reference, message types and local variables are displayed in Tables 1 and 2.
 The pseudocode appears in Algorithm 1.